Breath of Fire II (SNES)

 Overall, Breath of Fire 2 is a very promising game, if you play just the introduction, where no fighting is involved.
 However, once you get into the main combat of the game, Breath of Fire 2 quickly loses its appeal.
 Stick to the better old skool role playing games, such as Earthbound, Breath of Fire 1, and the Lufia games.

-If you enjoyed this Breath of Fire II review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Breath of Fire II review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!